Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/operators_new.md

 $$

 where $\Ophat(\qhat,\u) = \Ohat\d(\qhat,\u)$.
-The ROM classes call this method, solve the regression problem, and set the entries of the operators based on the regression solution.
+The model classes call this method, solve the regression problem, and set the entries of the operators based on the regression solution.

 #### Galerkin Projection